pablodecm/paper-inferno/paper/paper.md

 relevant information and a corresponding degradation of the power of resulting statistical inference.

-As a motivating example, we can consider data analyses at the Large Hadron Collider (LHC), such as those carried out to establish the discovery of the Higgs boson [@higgs2012cms; @higgs2012atlas].
+As a motivating example we consider data analyses at the Large Hadron Collider (LHC), such as those carried out to establish the discovery of the Higgs boson [@higgs2012cms; @higgs2012atlas].
 In this framework, the ultimate aim is to extract information